redis/redis-doc/commands/georadius.md

 * `ASC`: Sort returned items from the nearest to the farthest, relative to the center.
 * `DESC`: Sort returned items from the farthest to the nearest, relative to the center.

 By default all the matching items are returned.
 It is possible to limit the results to the first N matching items by using the **COUNT `<count>`** option.
-However note that internally the command needs to perform an effort proportional to the number of items matching the specified area, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
-On the other hand `COUNT` can be a very effective way to reduce bandwidth usage if normally just the first results are used.
+When `<count>` is positive, the command will internally perform an effort proportional to the number of items matching the specified area and sort sort them, so to query very large areas with a very small `COUNT` option may be slow even if just a few results are returned.
+When `<count>` is negative the command will return ASAP as soon as enough matches are found, so the results that return are not necessarily the best matches.

 By default the command returns the items to the client.
 It is possible to store the results with one of these options: